Anti-dumping duty, 'countervailing' and other trade defence measures

 Provisional anti-dumping or countervailing duty may be imposed while the investigation is being carried out.
 If the investigation shows that the goods are being dumped, definitive duty is then imposed.

-More serious cases and investigations, known as missions, are usually carried out by the anti-fraud office of the EC, OLAF, sometimes with a delegate from HMRC in attendance.
+More serious cases and investigations, known as missions, are usually carried out by the anti-fraud office of the EU, OLAF, sometimes with a delegate from HMRC in attendance.
 Usually it is exporters that are investigated, although manufacturers and agents can be subject to investigation too.

 An investigation can be stopped if a particular exporter of the suspect goods gives a satisfactory undertaking to stop the suspected dumping.
 For example, the exporter can increase the price to a fair level, or stop exporting the goods to the areas where they were being dumped.
 The exporter must also provide evidence of doing this, and allow customs to carry out any required checks.